Schulich-Ignite/web-course-files/Day 4/exercises/filtering/readme.md

   - [ ] golang
 - [ ] Add filters to posts.
 The languageof each post will be in the tile, either in parenthesis or it will be the title

-## TODO

-- [x] Create documentation for students to use
-- [x] Finish exercise requirements
-- [ ] Reformulate requirements in the form of a client brief

 ## Hints

 Below are some extra hints to help you if you get stuck